idlesign/django-sitemessage/docs/source/toolbox.rst

 Sending messages
 ----------------

-Scheduled messages are normally sent with the help of `sitemessage_send_scheduled` Django management command, that could be issued from wherever you like (cron, Celery, etc.)::
+Scheduled messages are normally sent with the help of **sitemessage_send_scheduled** management command, that could be issued from wherever you like (cron, Celery, etc.)::

     ./manage.py sitemessage_send_scheduled